operator-framework/operator-registry/docs/design/operator-bundle.md

 --package test-operator --channels stable,beta --default stable
 ```

-The `--directory` or `-d` specifies the directory where the operator manifests for a specific version are located.
-The `--tag` or `-t` specifies the image tag that you want the operator bundle image to have.
-By using `build` command, the `annotations.yaml` and `Dockerfile` are automatically generated in the background.
+The `--directory` or `-d` flag specifies the directory where the operator manifests for a specific version are located.
+The `--tag` or `-t` flag specifies the image tag that you want the operator bundle image to have.
+By using the `build` command, the `annotations.yaml` and `Dockerfile` are automatically generated in the background.

 The default image builder is `Docker`.
 However, ` Buildah` and `Podman` are also supported.
-An image builder can specified via `--image-builder` or `-b` optional tag in `build` command.
+An image builder can be specified via the optional `--image-builder` or `-b` flags.
 For example:
 ```bash
 $ ./opm alpha bundle build --directory /test/0.1.0/ --tag quay.io/coreos/test-operator.v0.1.0:latest \
 --image-builder podman --package test-operator --channels stable,beta --default stable
 ```

-The `--package` or `-p` is the name of package fo the operator such as `etcd` which which map `channels` to a particular application definition. `channels` allow package authors to write different upgrade paths for different users (e.g. `beta` vs. `stable`).
-The `channels` list is provided via `--channels` or `-c` flag.
+The `--package` or `-p` flag is the name of the package for the operator such as `etcd` which which maps `channels` to a particular application definition. `channels` allow package authors to write different upgrade paths for different users (e.g. `beta` vs. `stable`).
+The `channels` list is provided using the `--channels` or `-c` flag.
 Multiple `channels` are separated by a comma (`,`).
-The default channel is provided optionally via `--default` or `-e` flag.
-If the default channel is not provided, the first channel in channel list is selected as default.
+The default channel is provided optionally via the `--default` or `-e` flag.
+If the default channel is not provided, the first channel in the channel list is selected as the default.

 *Notes:*
-* If there is `Dockerfile` existing in the directory, it will be overwritten.
+* If there is an existing `Dockerfile` in the directory, it will be overwritten.
-* If there is an existing `annotations.yaml` in `/metadata` directory, the cli will attempt to validate it and returns any found errors.
-If the ``annotations.yaml`` is valid, it will be used as a part of build process.
-The optional boolean `--overwrite/-o` flag can be enabled (false by default) to allow cli to overwrite the `annotations.yaml` if existed.
+* If there is an existing `annotations.yaml` in `/metadata` directory, the cli will attempt to validate it and it will return any errors found.
+If the ``annotations.yaml`` file is valid, it will be used as a part of build process.
+The optional boolean `--overwrite/-o` flag can be enabled (false by default) to allow the cli to overwrite the `annotations.yaml` if it exists.

 ### Validate Bundle Image

-Operator bundle image can validate bundle image that is publicly available in an image registry using `validate` command (see *Notes* below).
+Operator bundle image can validate a bundle image that is publicly available in an image registry using `validate` command (see *Notes* below).
 The overall `bundle validate` command usage is:
 ```bash
 Usage:
   opm alpha bundle validate [flags]